 The simple answer is "the ground".
 However, the real answer is a bit more complicated than that.

 Soils are composed of different ingredients like sand, silt, loam and clay.
 These ingredients determine how soils behave under wet and dry conditions and when they need to support weight.

-Soil characteristics have a major effect on the foundations and other structures upon which they're built.
+Soil characteristics have a major affect on the foundations and other structures upon which they're built.

 Moisture And Soil

 Different soil types are affected by moisture in different ways.
 Each of these three soils react to water differently: